Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: DETECTION AND ESTIMATION APPROACH

 \subsubsection{Linear Detection}

-Slip along the $X$ axis is identified by comparing the expected velocity $v$, predicted from the commanded throttle by the vehicle’s onboard odometry system, to the measured longitudinal velocity $\hat{v}_x$, obtained from sensor fusion of LiDAR and IMU measurements using an EKF for localization.
-The EKF incorporates a parameter-free, omnidirectional kinematic model to update the state estimates — without relying on explicit dynamical or tire-force modeling.
-This provides a consistent velocity estimate that can be directly compared to the commanded input.
+Slip along the $X$ axis is identified by comparing the expected velocity $v$, predicted from the commanded throttle by the vehicle’s onboard odometry system, to the measured longitudinal velocity $\hat{v}_x$, obtained from an EKF that fuses IMU measurements with pose estimates from Monte Carlo localization (MCL) \cite{fox1999mcl}.
+MCL localizes the vehicle within the map using LiDAR, while the EKF incorporates these pose estimates together with IMU data and a parameter-free, omnidirectional kinematic model to provide the full state, including vehicle velocities.
+This approach provides a velocity estimate that can be directly compared to the commanded input without relying on explicit dynamical or tire-force modeling.

 A boolean indicator $D_{lin}$ is then defined to detect slip based on a threshold hyperparameter $\delta_{lin}$:

 The hyperparameter $\delta_{lin}$ is calculated offline, with a heuristic based on previously observed sensor readings without labels.
 Section~\ref{sec:dataproc} describes our cross-validation for the threshold.